How about here? American Studies major foregrounds the local community

 Founded in 1939, the American Studies department at Amherst is the country’s oldest continuous American Studies department.

 Since its creation, faculty and students in the interdisciplinary department have grappled with the questions and problems that have shaped the United States.
 The department has a long legacy of being at the forefront of many national conversations.

 Karen Sánchez-Eppler, the L. Stanton Williams 1941 Professor of American Studies and English, points to classroom debates on the Vietnam War during the 1970s as an example of this history.
 “There was a real sense of creating the debate on American policy right there in the classroom,” she says.
 As the American Studies department formalizes its commitment to incorporating the local community into the major, Sánchez-Eppler says the department is “going back to its roots.”

-The other significant change is the requirement that every American Studies major must “not only study, but engage with American society” through enrolling in a community-based learning course.
-While students have a range of such courses to choose from, American Studies 221, Building Community, is designed for the major and explicitly probes the nature of civic engagement.
+The other notable change is the requirement that every American Studies major must “not only study, but engage with American society” through enrolling in a community-based learning course.
+While students have a range of such courses to choose from, American Studies 221, Building Community, is designed for the major and explicitly probes questions of community engagement.
 Co-taught by Center for Community Engagement Director Molly Mead, Building Community asks students to consider both the “practice and ideal of community” through theoretical and project-based work in the community.
 Sánchez-Eppler considers this addition to the major as way to “make space where it’s okay to ask questions that come out of community work.”

 While it may be too early to tell how these changes will impact the department, students, or the community, for Sánchez-Eppler and the American Studies faculty as a whole, this shift has been “an organic, rooted movement.
 There’s not been just one person pushing for this.
 This is a curriculum that is about engaging with the questions and problems at stake in the nation and gaining the historical insight to be wise and active engaged citizens.”